rbrisita/ezrknn-llm/README.md

 cd ezrknn-llm/rkllm-toolkit/examples/huggingface/
 ```

 Now change the `test.py` with your preferred model.
 This container provides Qwen-1.8B and LLaMa2 Uncensored.
 By default, Qwen-1.8B is selected.
+Before converting the model, remember to run `git lfs pull` to download the model.
 To convert the model, run:

 `python3 test.py`

-I currently cannot convert the models, so I don't know what the output will be.
-I believe this is Rockchip's fault.
-Let me know if you could or what error gives you.

 # Original README starts below